-How it works is simple.
 You have two separate tanks integrated into the toilet; liquid tank and a solid tank.
 Depending on what you are doing you can just flip a lever on the side.
-The solid are dropped into a tank of composting material mixed with enzymes for proper breakdown of waste.
-This mixed with a vent fan allows for about 50 uses before it need to be emptied.
-This means one could essentially only have to empty the waste once per year when only doing occasional weekend camping.
+The solids are dropped into a tank of composting material mixed with enzymes for proper breakdown of waste.
+This, mixed with a vent fan, allows for about 50 uses before it needs to be emptied.
+That means one could essentially only have to empty the waste once per year when only doing occasional weekend camping.
 Emptying the toilet is also a simple task.
 Just disconnect the vent hose, loosen a few little wingnuts by hand, then its ready to dump.
 The liquids are even easier; just loosen the two wingnuts and remove the tank to dump.
 See, simple!

-Now the install.
-The unit we installed was an Airhead Composting Toilet.
-Install is relatively simple, but if you feel like its a little overwhelming or need help contact your local RV dealer and they will be able to assist you.
+Let’s look at installing an Airhead Composting Toilet.
+Install is relatively simple too, but if you feel like its a little overwhelming or need help contact your local RV dealer and they will be able to assist you.

-1/2″ PEX cap (I used a SharkBite for ease of install and option to remove if needed.
+1/2″ PEX cap (I used a SharkBite for ease of install and the option to remove if needed).

-Now the first thing you will want to do is cap off the original toilets water line.
-Make sure the water pump is off so you aren’t spraying water everywhere.
+The first thing you will want to do is cap off the original toilet’s water line.
+Make sure the water pump is off when you start, so you aren’t spraying water everywhere.
 Disconnect the water line from the original toilet, and remove the toilet.
 Install the cap onto the water line.

-Second you will install the gripper plug in the hole that was under the toilet. it just sits down in the hole and then tighten the nut on top to seal off the hole.
+Second, you will install the gripper plug in the hole that was under the toilet.
+It will sit down in the hole and then you can tighten the nut on top to seal off the hole.

 Now wiring the fan can be done a couple different ways.
 You can either wire it to a switch or straight to the battery.
 Wiring it straight to the battery would mean its always running, but can help keep any sort of smells out better.
 Or you can mount it to a switch, which allows you to turn the fan on and off as needed.
 I decided to wire it into the switch for the existing bathroom fan.
 So when you turn on the bathroom fan it also turns on the vent fan.
 If you use this route make sure to run the fan for a little while after each use to make sure you have good proper venting.
 Just wire the fan in parallel with the switch so they both come on when the switch is flipped.
 Then cover in the plastic wire covering for a cleaner look.